 Here are a few of the in-ground trampolines we found that we love, so if you’re on the market for one, we recommend you check these out:

-This trampoline is very easy to install, you can do it yourself even without the help of a friend and you can finish it in a day as it needs only minimal soil removal.
+This Berg In-Ground Trampoline is very easy to install, you can do it yourself even without the help of a friend and you can finish it in a day as it needs only minimal soil removal.
 It has a simple design that blends well with your backyard.
 The steel tubes and frames are not visible once installed.

 It has a safety pad that is weather–resistant because of its closed cell foam construction.
 It comes with a mesh-coated PVC cover and is mounted using high-quality fasteners.
 You’ll also love the lifetime guarantee that they’re offering for that extra peace of mind.

-The 11ft Plum trampoline is designed to blend smoothly into your backyard so the need for an enclosure is eliminated.
+The 11ft BERG In-Ground Trampoline is designed to blend smoothly into your backyard so the need for an enclosure is eliminated.
 If you want a trampoline but don’t want to compromise the design of your yard, this is the one for you.
 It doesn’t obstruct the natural views of your backyard, you simply walk on or off, no need for steps or ladders.

 Its steel frames are galvanized inside and out for maximum durability and performance.
 It is equipped with dark green safety pads on the springs so you don’t have to worry about fingers getting caught in them.
 It also comes with a protective cover to shield it from the elements.